Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## Flashable Cameras
 - [Flashable Game Boy Camera](https://github.com/2BitWizard/GB_Mini_Camera) by 2BitWizard (mini size board) and a [comprehensive fork](https://github.com/Raphael-Boichot/GB_Mini_Camera) by Raphael-Boichot.
 - [Game Boy Mini Camera](https://github.com/gameboycamera/game-boy-mini-camera) by gameboycamera (mini size board) and custom [stickers](https://github.com/supertazon/Game-Boy-Mini-Camera-Famicom-styled-label).
 This is an adaptation of this early [project](https://github.com/HDR/Gameboy-Camera-Flashcart), so it inheritates from its license, which means that it cannot be sold.
-The initial author does not hesitate to make [doxxing](https://github.com/HDR/Licence-Violation-Hall-Of-Shame) if he does not like you (which is quite flattering seing the asshole he is), so I definitely recommend going away from these troublesome projects.
 - [PicNRec AIO](https://shop.insidegadgets.com/product/gameboy-camera-picnrec-aio/), a combined all-in-one (AIO) PicNrec + flashable camera and the plain [Gameboy Camera Flash Cart](https://shop.insidegadgets.com/product/gameboy-camera-flash-cart/) (basically the AIO less the PicNRec), by InsideGadget (regular size board).

 ## Custom camera roms